nglguarino/echoverse-11labs/README.md

 ## What it does:
 Echoverse is an AI-powered interactive storytelling app where you shape the narrative through your choices.

-What makes it special is that each scene is brought to life with:
+What makes it special is that each scene is brought to life with: <br>
-• An AI agent (or director) that creates every time different plots, settings, and characters
+• An AI agent (or director) that creates every time different plots, settings, and characters <br>
-• AI generated visuals (backgrounds and characters portraits)
+• AI generated visuals (backgrounds and characters portraits) <br>
-• Characters speaking with nuanced tones, thanks to ElevenLabs
+• Characters speaking with nuanced tones, thanks to ElevenLabs <br>
-• Multiple ways to interact (text, voice, or choices)
+• Multiple ways to interact (text, voice, or choices) <br>

 ## Tech stack:
 I built it entirely with Lovable, never had to open any IDE.